-- a.
-Shareholders shall have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code. - b.
-Cumulative voting shall be used in the election of directors. - c.
+- b.
+Each outstanding share is entitled to one vote unless a preferred share is expressly denied voting entitlement. - c.
+Cumulative voting shall be used in the election of directors. - d.
 A director shall not be removed without cause if it will deny minority shareholders representation in the Board.